Samsung Galaxy Grand Prime is not bad at All, but May Not Deserve the Crown

 The rear camera comes with a resolution of 8 MP and includes LED flash, autofocus and so on.
 The camera is capable of taking reasonably good pictures, but there is some noise in a dark environment.
 You can take good selfies with the 5 MP front camera.

 The Qualcomm, Snapdragon, 410, powers it, and the performance does not suffer from any stutter during theopening of apps or the menus.
 This is combined with a graphics card Adreno 306.
 Browsing is quick on a good signal quality.
 The display resolution is rather low, so the graphics card is enough to afford a smooth gameplay.
-The GPU can easily handle regular games, such as Angry Birds and the controls work admirably.
+The GPU can easily handle usual games, such as Angry Birds and the controls work admirably.
 It comes with a big battery of 9.9 Wh and offers a decent runtime.

 The Grand Prime is certainly not a bad device, especially considering the price.
 However, it surely does not deserve the crown in this mid-range segment, as the competition is quite heavy.
 Many of the features are above average, and the performance is good.
 The battery is replaceable, and the speaker is good.
 Also, you get LTE connectivity.
 However, the design is not innovated, and the phone is quite heavy.